 It’s easy to get pulled into the drama and excitement of dress rehearsals and often singers have to adapt to getting ready in the most unusual of dressing areas, but ALWAYS take the time to do a vocal warm up to get your voice ready!
 Sirens, scales, lip trills and tongue rolls are great and ensure you are set to hit those notes safely and confidently.

-Berni is part of the professional choir Urban Voices Collective - below is their music video for Justine Timberlake's Mirrors.
+Berni is part of the professional choir Urban Voices Collective - below is their music video for Justin Timberlake's Mirrors.

 5. Vocal Health